refereelabs/betafold/CONTRIBUTING.md

 ##### Style

 We use the Google style guide.
-That is the default for the `cpplint` linter, which we also use as a pre-commit hook.
 You really should install it as a pre-commit hook so that there aren't lots of linter battles down the road.
 Steps below:

   1. Use `pip` to install the `[dev]` dependencies for this package: `python3 -m pip install .[dev]`.
 Note that you may need to escape the `.[dev]` part depending on your shell.
   1. Run `pre-commit install` to install those pre-commit hooks defined in ./.pre-commit-config.yaml